 - Start to take care of your body.
 Meet with a personal trainer if you need help with an exercise routine or if you have unhealthy eating habits (like most of us), talk to your doctor to develop a healthy nutrition plan.

 - Begin to get monthly manicures and pedicures.
 If you want longer nails, start experiencing artificial nails or lengthen your own nails.
 If you have problems like brittle nails or dry cuticles,address them to your manicurist.

 - Shape areas of your body that will be prominently displayed in your dress- chest, arms and waist.

 - Book your makeup artist and hairstylist for the wedding date.
 Discuss a wedding-day schedule.

 - Begin to have your hair trimmed every four to six weeks.

 - Test-run your makeup and hair.
 Mimic the wedding day.
-Use the same cosmetics; wear your veil
+Use the same cosmetics; wear your veil and headpiece.

 - Make an appointment for a tooth cleaning for one to two weeks before the wedding day.

 - Consider having your eyebrows shaped professionally.
 Get them waxed or tweezed monthly.